Ouxsoft/LivingMarkup/src/Component/README.md

 Components are modular.

 ## Examples
-The packaged Components provided for demonstration purposes and can be optionally included by Builder.
+The packaged Components are provided for demonstration purposes.
+They are optionally included by Builder.

 ## Atomic Design
 Although not required, developers are encouraged to think of atomic design